 Apologies, but no results were found.

-Beginners’ Spanish I and II, Advanced Beginners’ Spanish I and II, Advanced Spanish, History of the Spanish Language, The Sounds of Spanish, Spanish and English in Contrast.
+Beginners’ Spanish I and II, Advanced Beginners’ Spanish I and II, Intermediate Spanish I and II, The Sounds of Spanish, Spanish & English in Contrast, and History of the Spanish Language.

-PhD Spanish Linguistics, 2008, University of Ottawa, Specialization in Language Acquisition; MA Hispanic Studies, 2003, University of Western Ontario, Specialization in Hispanic Linguistics; BA European Studies, 2000, University of Guelph, Specialization in Culture and Civilizations; Spanish and Italian.
-4th year abroad, La Universidad de La Rioja,
+BA European Studies, University of Guelph, Specialization in Culture and Civilizations; Spanish and Italian.
+4th year abroad, La Universidad de La Rioja, Spain.

 Carter, D., Broersma, M., Donnelly, K., & Konopka, A. (2017).
 Presenting the Bangor Autoglosser and the Bangor Automated Clause-Splitter.
 Digital Scholarship in the Humanities 2017: 1-8. doi: 10.1093/llc/fqw065